Search on ascona-locarno.com

 • Val Calnègia is a side valley of the Val Bavona some 3 km long that starts at Puntíd, just above the Foroglio waterfall.
 A valley shaped by the force of nature when the glaciers melted, this valley can only be reached on foot from Foroglio via steep steps carved into the rock.
 This excursion lets you explore it in roughly 2.5 hours.

-Although the people of the Bavona Valley found the land very inhospitable and unyielding, they still got the most out of this extreme valley.
+Although the people of the Bavona Valley found the land very inhospitable and unyielding, they still got the most out of this valley.
 70% of this 124 km2 of mountainous territory is unproductive: boulders and rocks are everywhere and only 1.5% of the total valley area is actually cultivable.
 These extreme conditions, however, forced the inhabitants of the Bavona Valley to be very creative: they made this hostile land their ally by turning the crevices between the boulders into homes, shelters for their livestock and cellars.
 These are known as “splüi” in the local dialect.
 Hanging meadows are another typical anthropic feature in Valle Bavona: the inhabitants topped the boulders with soil to create extra arable land.
 A truly admirable gargantuan effort in response to the scarcity of arable land on the valley floor.
-The inhabitants of the Bavona valley now enjoy a simple lifestyle while they escape the heat and the hustle and bustle of life in the city during the summer months.
+The inhabitants of the Bavona Valley now enjoy a simple lifestyle while they escape the heat and the hustle and bustle of life in the city during the summer months.

 • Robiei, the glacier and the alpine lakes